Whisky-Jack/KinectStroke/README.md

 2. Setup - Used to set parameters such as gameplay difficulty.
     1. Directory - Sets the location to store the gameplay data.
     2. Difficulty -
-3. Gameplay -
+3. Gameplay - To play the game, catch the asteroids by guiding the rocket onto them, and then throw them into the sun.
+Each success earns points, and the difficulty increases with time.
+To end the game press Escape.
-4. Data - The data can be found under the directory specified in the setup.
+4. Data - Various game parameters are stored as csvs, which can be found under the directory specified in the setup.

 ## Modifying the Code <a name="modifying"></a>

 The game was ported to [monogame](https://docs.monogame.net/) from XNA by following several guides such as that found [here](http://www.knoxgamedesign.org/wp-content/uploads/2020/09/XnaToMonogame.pdf).
-To work with the code, open the project solution in a version of Visual Studio.
+To work with the code, open the project solution in a version of [Visual Studio](https://visualstudio.microsoft.com/downloads/).